opensearch-project/security/README.md

 ##Installation

 * Install search-guard-2 plugin
- * ``sudo bin/elasticsearch-plugin install -b com.floragunn/search-guard-2/5.0.0-alpha4-2a``
+ * ``sudo bin/elasticsearch-plugin install -b com.floragunn:search-guard-2:5.0.0-beta1-6a``

-Tribe nodes are not yet supported.

 After the plugin is installed you need to configure them.
 SSL needs to be configured statically in elasticsearch.yml (any change needs a restart of the node).
 See [search-guard-ssl documentation](https://github.com/floragunncom/search-guard-ssl) how to configure it. ``search-guard-2`` needs only a single entry in elasticsearch.yml (see below), all other configuration is stored in Elasticsearch itself and can be dynamically changed without restarting a node or the cluster.